JonathanBowker/brand-guidelines-schema/README.md

 By using BrandoLang, you can ensure that your brand's identity is **consistent, cohesive, and adaptable** across every touchpoint, whether it's human-created or AI-generated content.

----

-This introduction captures the essence of BrandoLang by adapting the core concepts from FidesLang to suit the context of branding and brand guidelines management.
-It explains why BrandoLang is necessary, how it works, and how it can be applied to maintain brand consistency and integrity.